-A barcode is a set of lines of different widths and sizes representing data, that when read determine what the scanned object is.
-Barcodes are often used to help organize and index information or prices about an object.
-Barcodes used by the U.S. postal service that helps speed the delivery of mail is another perfect example of how a barcode could be used.
-The picture is an example of what a barcode of an address.
+A barcode is a set of lines of different widths and sizes representing data, that when read help identify the scanned object.
+Barcodes are used to help organize and index information or prices about an object.
+Barcodes used by the U.S. postal service to help speed the delivery of mail is an example of how a barcode could be used.
+The picture shows a barcode for an address.

 Barcode readers and scanners

-A hardware device capable of printing out adhesive barcodes that can be attached to a product and identify a product and help keep inventory.
+A barcode printer is a hardware device capable of printing adhesive barcodes that are attached to a product to identify it and help keep track of inventory.

-Barcodes Inc. is a company dedicated to barcodes and has a wide variety of barcode products such as barcode readers, barcode printers, labels, and much more.
+Barcodes Inc. is a company dedicated to barcodes and has a wide variety of barcode products, such as barcode readers, barcode printers, labels, and more.

-Barcodes Inc also has an online generator that enables you to create custom barcodes over the Internet and a free downloadable barcode font that can be found at https://www.barcodesinc.com/generator/
+Barcodes Inc. also has an online generator that enables you to create custom barcodes over the Internet, and a free downloadable barcode font, at the barcode generator.